datalkr/RepData_PeerAssessment1/PA1_template.md

 # Based on the imputed data set, the new mean is 10766 and the new median is 10766 .
 # Compare with the original mean 10766 and median 10765 , the mean doesn't change,
 # and the median has a small change.
 In fact, the new median becomes identical to the mean.
-# One possible explanation is that when we fill the missing data for the intervals, we use
-# means for intervals, so we have more data close or identical to the means, and median is
-# shifted and becomes identical to the mean.

 # The impact of imputing missing data on the estimates of the total daily number of steps
 # is also clear: now we have higher frequency counts in the histogram at the center region